Registration for the Urban Migration – Final Projects Meeting

 >> Learn more in the call text

-Selected projects
+Funded projects

-Eight projects have been selected in the Urban Migration call.
+Eight projects was selected in the Urban Migration call.
 The projects consist of transdisciplinary and cross-sectoral communities of researchers and practitioners.
 The projects will create projects that align, synthesise, or consolidate already existing knowledge on urban migration across disciplines on national and local levels.
 Participating countries in this call are Austria, Germany, Latvia, Sweden and United Kingdom.

 The EMPOWER project: Empowering Cities of Migration: new methods for citizen involvement and socio-spatial integration